-The U.S. energy renaissance is a big reason master limited partnerships, also known as MLPs, have been one of the more attractive alternative investment opportunities in recent years.
+The ongoing U.S. energy renaissance is a big reason master limited partnerships, also known as MLPs, have been one of the more interesting alternative investment opportunities in recent years.
 Says Dan Dittler, a research analyst with Fidelity who specializes in MLPs: "The domestic oil and gas boom is the most important tailwind for the long-term outlook of the MLP industry."

 So, how can investors gain exposure to MLPs?
 Exchange-traded funds (ETFs) offer several advantages, and, depending on your investment objectives, risk tolerance, and tax situation, exchange-traded notes (ETNs)1 or mutual funds that hold MLPs might be worth exploring as well.
 However, MLPs are complex investing vehicles that require additional research and have added risks.
 ETFs, and especially ETNs, also have unique risks and investment characteristics.
 If you are willing to do the research and are comfortable with the potential risks, read on to find out which investment vehicle for investing in MLPs may make sense for you.

 MLPs in demand

 What are MLPs?

 It is highly recommended that you fully understand the benefits and, more importantly, the risks of investing in master limited partnerships.
 Read here.

 The International Energy Agency forecasts that the United States will become the largest producer of energy by 2020, surpassing Saudi Arabia.2 "Ongoing oil and gas production growth is being driven by more economic drilling technologies," Dittler observes.
 "The increasing volume of available oil and gas being found in the U.S. requires more infrastructures to store and transport the product, and MLPs provide an excellent solution."